Nothingrelated/broken-website/README.md

 npm install

-after install the install dev depends
+after npm install now  install dev dependencies  using npm install and the the name of each dev dependency

+when done with the dev dependencies

-now replace existing @mozartfinanceui kit with the one from github listed on our github
+now replace existing @mozartfinance file in node modules with the one  listed on our github

-unpack the replacement mozartfile and use the internal @mazrtui to replace the one installed during the npm install action
+unpack the replacement mozartfile and use the internal @mozartfinance to replace the one installed

+during the npm install action in the node modules folder

 after replacing use npm start to see site on local